excile2127/DarknessFalls/README.md

 #### Enemy Slime

 The first enemy of Darkness Falls is a small slime.
 This enemy will seek out the player and unleash an attack in every direction.
-In the future, this enemy will also turn around when facing obstacles if they can't hop over them.
+In the future, this enemy will also turn around when facing obstacles.

 ![Enemy Slime](READMEGIFs/enemySlime.gif)